 3. FAIR VALUE

 US Treasury bills and certificate of deposits are reported at amortized costs which is equivalent to fair value.
-The following table presents the carrying value and fair value of these financial instruments as of December 31, 2019:
+The following tables present the carrying value and fair value of these financial instruments as of December 31, 2020 and 2019: